XPT – Swimming Training Program

-XPT Water & Swimming Training Programs are where all three central components of XPT—Breathe, Move, and Recover converge to create a unique fitness experience.
-Pool training program is a big part of Laird and Gabby’s fitness routine and has evolved into an extremely scalable program that can be implemented for any fitness training level.
+XPT Water and Swimming Training Programs are where all three central components of XPT—Breathe, Move, and Recover—converge to create a unique fitness experience.
+Pool training is a big part of Laird and Gabby’s fitness routines, and has evolved into an extremely scalable program that can be implemented for any fitness training level.

-The power of the mind in influence of the physical body is astounding and well documented in scientific literature.
-XPT Pool Workouts offers a rare opportunity to truly be in the moment and to detach from all of the noise that seems to distract us throughout the rest of our day.
+XPT Pool Training offers a rare opportunity to be truly in the moment, detached from the noise that distracts us throughout our days.
 Repeating the practice several days a week can provide a tremendous amount of stress reduction.

-Lower Injury Risk
+Reduced Injury Risk

-Water density changes the influence of gravity, impact forces are significantly less in the pool.
+Water density changes the influence of gravity and impact forces are significantly less in the pool.
 This lower impact on the joints and connective tissues allows people to perform ballistic and plyometric movements with reduced risk of injury.
 For this reason, pool training is commonly used during rehabilitation programs for athletes returning from injury.

 In our experience, athletes recovering from injuries have been able to perform movements underwater that they are not yet able to do on land, allowing them to work certain muscles that they were not able to utilize, and tax the body in previously inaccessible ways.